 How AMM Works

-- Liquidity continuously accessible through pool holdings
+- Liquidity remains perpetually accessible through pool holdings

 Used by: Early Augur, Gnosis conditional tokens, some DeFi prediction markets